HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/fists.md

 - Often most guns are short enough so that they can still deal damage in short range.
   - Use this to your advantage and deal some extra damage to increase your chances of winning the fight.
   - This may be tricky if your opponent is strafing to avoid shots.
-    - Shotguns can combat this with their large spread and number of pellets.
+    - Shotguns such as the [Flues](/weapons/guns/flues) can combat this with their large spread and number of pellets.
     - Weapons such as the [Micro Uzi](/weapons/guns/micro_uzi) can also work.
+    - If you are a mobile player, you will be able to outrun a computer or PC player easily.

 # Obtaining